karmaniverous/entity-manager/.stan/system/stan.todo.md

   template literals by coercing entityToken to string (TS2731, restrict-template-expressions).

 - Lint: finalized no-redundant-type-constituents cleanup in PageKey by introducing DistinctFromBase (conditional exclusion of base keys) and removing KeyUnion.

+- Lint: gated derived index tokens with conditional helpers (WithIndexHashKey / WithIndexComponents) to avoid redundant unions in PageKey without suppressions.